• Overview

 Mirror Lake Therapy takes a cultural constructivist perspective on mental health.

-I am in-network with Aetna, Horizon Blue Cross and Blue Shield, and Quest Behavioral Health insurance and am accepting new in-network clients.
-Otherwise, I am an out-of-network provider.
+I am an out-of-network provider.
 This means that you pay for services in full, but may be able to have your insurance reimburse you after.
 You can give your insurance company a call and ask about out-of-network benefits for therapy.

-You deserve high-quality, comprehensive, compassionate care and support that is sustainable.
+You deserve high-quality, comprehensive, compassionate care.

 I accept all HSA, FSA, credit and debit cards through my secure HIPAA-compliant patient portal.